-I really only discovered the merits of prickly lettuce last season.
-An introduced Eurasian species, prickly lettuce (Lactuca serriola syn.
-L. scariola) is found throughout the United States and Canada.
+An introduced Eurasian species, prickly lettuce (Lactuca serriola) is found throughout the United States and Canada.
 It is distinctive in its mature form, with leaves that turn to face sideways, sometimes pointing east and west, Euell Gibbons relates in Stalking the Faraway Places (1973).
 Prickly lettuce leaves twist to optimize exposure to the sunlight, Sam Thayer explains in Nature’s Garden (2010); the result is a plant that looks as if it “has been pressed between two pieces of plywood.”

-Mature prickly lettuce has a solid stem with deeply lobed leaves that clasp it in an alternating pattern (Weeds of the West, 2004, 9th ed.).
+Mature prickly lettuce has a solid stem with deeply lobed, alternate, clasping leaves.
 In contrast, the margins of young leaves can have few or shallow lobes.
-Prickly lettuce buds and flowers are numerous, borne in a panicle or branched cluster of beaked buds that open into small, yellow ray flowers.
+Prickly lettuce buds and flowers are numerous, borne in a panicle or branched cluster of beaked buds that open into small, yellow ray flowers like tiny dandelions.
 Later, the seedheads look a bit like dry, dandelion seed puffs.

 I’d chased edible wild plants for years before paying much attention to prickly lettuce.
 I knew from the guidebooks that it was edible—but also that it possessed an extremely bitter latex coursing through stems and petioles and covering the mature leaves.
 Furthermore, as it bears thin, needle-like bristles on the leaf margins and midveins, I figured it would probably not be very fun to eat.

-A few years ago I tasted a mature leaf despite my misgivings at Colorado forager Cattail Bob Seebeck’s house, only to discover that it was indeed too bitter to eat.
+Some years back I tasted a mature leaf despite my misgivings at Colorado forager Cattail Bob Seebeck’s house, only to discover that it was indeed too bitter to eat.
 Still, a forager in Colorado is a desperate forager indeed, for her warm seasons are short and the pickings slim compared to other regions.

-The specimens were still in their young, spring rosette forms, but the latex in the dandelion-like leaves and small prickles in a line along the underside of the leaf midvein helped to confirm that I’d found prickly lettuce.
+The specimens were still in their young, spring rosette forms, but the latex in the dandelion-like leaves and small prickles in a line along the midvein on the underside of the leaf helped to confirm that I’d found prickly lettuce.

-In the youngest specimens, however, I had to cut and squeeze the midveins well in order to spy just a hint of the latex, which becomes more plentiful as the plant matures.
+In the youngest specimens, however, I had to cut and squeeze the midveins well in order to spy just a hint of the latex, which becomes more obvious as the plant matures.

 Cultivating the Wild